Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * Git add, commit and push all your changes to the github repository.

 ## Heroku
-* Sign into an Heroku account
+* Sign into a Heroku account

 * Click on New button to create a new app with a unused name.